sebescudie/GammaLauncher/README.md

 ### Compile

 This target compiles GammaLauncher in both `win-x64` and `arm64` directly from the command line.
-There, you'll have to supply a `--version` argument, with the version you're building.
-For instance, if you were building version 10.5.3 of the Launcher, you'd do
+The version number will be the one you specified in `Version.props`.

 ```
 nuke compile --compilerpath "C:\path\to\vvvvc.exe"
 ```

 Executing this target will also run the `clean` target described above under the hood.
-Also, noted that the target does it in a somewhat smart way that it automatically detected which `vvvvc.exe` to run by parsing the version `GammaLauncher.vl` was saved with.
-So make sure you have that version installed on your system, otherwise you'll get a build error!

 ### Build installers

 This target packages the binaries from the previous step in cool installers.
 For this one, you'll have to have [Inno Setup](https://jrsoftware.org/isdl.php) installed on your machine!
 This target will obviously run `clean` and `compile` under the hood for you.
-To run it, do the following
+To run it, do the following.
+Agzin, the version number will be the one you specified in `Version.props`

 ```
 nuke buildinstallers --compilerpath "C:\path\to\vvvvc.exe"